drogus/bulk_api/README.markdown

 ```

 You can also set it for individual resource classes.
 In such case this
-will overwrite the one that's set in AbstractResource.
+will overwrite the one that's set in ApplicationResource.

 ### Attributes filtering